runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 ### Empire of the Rising Sun

 Æl’dhal empire on the western continent.
 Run by an emperor and an array of councilors and bureaucrats.
 Has a powerful and well-organized army, with an equally powerful military cadre of mages.
-Magic in the Empire is highly  is hihly institutionalized and regulated.
+Magic in the Empire is highly is highly institutionalized and regulated.
 Cut ties with the eastern continent during the Uon war.

 Capitol: 山城 – Shānchéng - “City atop the Mountain”.

 ### [Xhal Nations](./xhal_nations)
 (Æl’xhal and xhal’fae)
 Made of mostly separate tribes, lead by a clan chief.
 Larger settlements (such as the city of bridges) are led by a chief and a clan council.
-More civilized region near Quon Xi.
+The western reaches of Kita Lao are have been colonized by the Empire of the Rising sun, and are more uniform.

+#### City of Bridges
-Capitol: 水の上 都市 - Mizunoue Toshi - “City over Water”(City of bridges).
+Also known as 水の上 都市 - Mizunoue Toshi - “City over Water” Semi-independant city state marking the eastern edge of the Empire's control.

 #### Dragonhalls

+Built into and through the sides of a mountain chain in one of the central Kita Lau islands Founded during/after the dragon war, by a pair of dragons who mostly wanted to stay out of the whole thing, while still using the influence they had over their territory to protect the local humans.

 ### [Elyos Republic](./elyos_republic)